Anderson's orthogonality catastrophe: Main results

 for Lebesgue-a.e.\ $E \ge0$ and $\gamma(E) = 0$ for $E < 0$.
 Here, $\sigma(E,\omega)$ stands for the total scattering cross-section for the pair of operators $H, H'$ on the energy shell corresponding to~$E$ with incident direction $\omega\in\mathbb{S}^{d-1}$ and $\d\varOmega$ is the Lebesgue measure on the unit sphere $\mathbb{S}^{d-1}$ in $\R^{d}$.
 On the right-hand side $S(E): L^{2}(\mathbb{S}^{d-1}) \rightarrow L^{2}(\mathbb{S}^{d-1})$ denotes the scattering matrix and $\norm{\dotid}_\HS$ the Hilbert-Schmidt norm. \end{theorem}

-\begin{remarks} \item The theorem will be proven in the Appendix using generalised eigenfunctions. \item We refer to \cite{MR1774673} for precise definitions of the scattering-theoretic quantities.
+\begin{remarks} \item For convenience of the reader, we give a proof of the theorem in the Appendix using generalised eigenfunctions. \item We refer to \cite{MR1774673} for precise definitions of the scattering-theoretic quantities.
 We suspect that the theorem remains true for general Kato decomposable background potentials $V_{0}$, and also under the conditions of Theorem~\ref{thm:main}'.
 In fact, the relations in \cite[\S7]{BiEn67e}, which do not rely on generalised eigenfunctions, seem to indicate this. \end{remarks}

 In order to see that our findings agree with those of Anderson \cite{PhysRevLett.18.1049}, we further specialise to $d=3$ dimensions and a spherically symmetric perturbation $V$. \begin{corollary} Let $d=3$.
 Assume \eqref{def:potential} with $V_0 = 0$ and $V$ spherically symmetric.
 Then the decay exponent $\gamma(E)$ in Theorem~\ref{thm:main} is given by